Mizunomichi/StudentSafe/DEPLOYMENT.md

 **Backend not connecting?**
 - Check CORS settings in Render env vars
-- Verify API URL in Vercel env vars
+- Verify API URL in Netlify env vars
 - Check Render logs for errors

 **PWA not installing?**
-- Make sure you're using HTTPS (Vercel provides this)
+- Make sure you're using HTTPS (Netlify provides this)
 - Check browser compatibility
 - Verify manifest.json is loading

 **Frontend shows errors?**
 - Check browser console (F12)
-- Verify environment variables in Vercel
+- Verify environment variables in Netlify
 - Check if backend is awake (visit API health endpoint)

 ---

-**Need help?** Check Render and Vercel docs or open an issue on GitHub!
+**Need help?** Check Render and Netlify docs or open an issue on GitHub!

 🎉 **Congratulations!
 Your app is now live and installable!**